SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-06-29-there-and-back-again-a-tombstoning-talethe-return-of-the-application.markdown

 ---
 layout: post
 title: There and Back again  - 'A Tombstoning tale' The return of the application.
-date: '2012-06-29 21:49:37'
+date: 2012-06-29 21:49:37
-tags:
+tags: [windows phone]
-- tutorials-resources
-- windows-phone
 ---

 ![](http://img.dailymail.co.uk/i/pix/2007/06_01/TombstoneSWNS_468x526.jpg)